kezabelle/django-adminlinks/docs/index.rst

 License
 -------

-``django-adminlinks`` is available under the terms of the Simplified BSD License (alternatively known as the FreeBSD License, or the 2-clause License).
+``django-adminlinks 0.8.0`` is available under the terms of the Simplified BSD License (alternatively known as the FreeBSD License, or the 2-clause License).
 See the ``LICENSE`` file in the source distribution for a complete copy.